Tennessee Ernie Ford: Personal life

 Ford was married to Betty Heminger from September 18, 1942, until her death on February 26, 1989.
-They had two sons: Jeffrey Buckner "Buck" Ford (born 1950); and Brion Leonard Ford (born 1952, in San Gabriel, California), who died on October 24, 2008, in White House, Tennessee, of lung cancer, aged 56.
-In 1980 Ford lived in the Smoke Tree neighborhood of Palm Springs, California.
+They had two sons: Jeffrey Buckner "Buck" Ford (born 1950), who died on June 21, 2026 in Nashville, Tennessee; and Brion Leonard Ford (born 1952, in San Gabriel, California), who died on October 24, 2008, in White House, Tennessee, of lung cancer, aged 56.
+In 1980, Ford lived in the Smoke Tree neighborhood of Palm Springs, California.

 Less than four months after Betty's death in 1989, Ford married again.
-On September 28, 1991, he suffered severe liver failure at Dulles Airport, shortly after leaving a state dinner at the White House, hosted by then-President George H. W. Bush.
-Ford died in H. C. A. Reston Hospital Center, in Reston, Virginia, on October 17.
-Ford was interred at Alta Mesa Memorial Park in Palo Alto, California.
+On September 28, 1991, he suffered severe liver failure at Dulles Airport, shortly after leaving a state dinner at the White House, hosted by President George H. W. Bush.

+Ernie Ford died in the HCA Reston Hospital Center, of Reston, Virginia, on October 17, 1991.
+His body was interred at the Alta Mesa Memorial Park in Palo Alto, California.

-His second wife, Beverly Wood Ford (1921–2001), died 10 years after Ernie; her body was interred with his.
+His second wife, Beverly Wood Ford (1921–2001), died ten years after Ernie; her body was interred along his.

-Ford was a member of the Pi Kappa Alpha fraternity, Epsilon Zeta chapter at East Tennessee State University as well as the Bohemian Club.
+Ford was a member of the Pi Kappa Alpha fraternity, the Epsilon Zeta chapter at East Tennessee State University, as well as the Bohemian Club.